-Food remnants and bacteria that “hide” between the teeth and at the area close to your gums will cause gingival inflammation and will eventually damage the gums and bone, which are the tooth support system.
-This may result in loosening of teeth and even losing them for lack of support.
+Food remnants and bacteria that “hide” between the teeth and in the area close to your gums will cause gingival inflammation and will eventually damage the gums and bone, which are the tooth support system.
+This may result in the loosening of teeth and even losing them for lack of support.

 #AB tip for patients: Maintaining dental health includes brushing your teeth twice a day, along with flossing or other designated means between all your teeth.
-In addition, regular descaling by your dentist or a dental hygienist is required, once in a few months (frequency is individual), since some of the residue needs to be removed by special tools and knowledge.
+In addition, regular descaling by your dentist or a dental hygienist is required, once in a few months (frequency is individual), since some of the residues needs to be removed by special tools and knowledge.

-#AB tip for dentists: Teach your patients all about prevention, recommending a proactive approach about getting any treatment that may be necessary, which saves time, money, and stress in the long run.
+#AB tip for dentists: Teach your patients all about prevention, recommending a proactive approach to getting any treatment that may be necessary, which saves time, money, and stress in the long run.
 And of course, always choose high-quality dental tools, to make sure the treatments you perform will keep them healthy for a very long time.

 Gum inflammation usually does not hurt, even at advanced stages.
 Some teeth problems may also advance without you knowing it.
 And we must not forget other oral signs and conditions, that might be related to your oral health, or even your overall body health.
 Do not overlook any unusual signs and report them to your dentist.